cisagov/ScubaGear/docs/configuration/configuration.md

 ## Product-specific Configuration

 Config files can include a top-level level key for a given product whose values are related to that specific product.
-For example, the `SecuritySuite` key contains configuration options specific to the Security Suite baseline.
-Currently, only Entra ID, Security Suite, and Exchange Online use this extra configuration.
+For example, the `Defender` key contains Defender-specific configuration.
+Currently, only Entra ID, Defender, and Exchange Online use this extra configuration.

 Under a product key, there can be policy keys that provide configuration values unique to the product.
-In the Security Suite configuration, for example, there is the `MS.SECURITYSUITE.2.1v1` key.
+In the Defender configuration, for example, there is the `MS.DEFENDER.1.4v1` key.

 ### Entra ID Configuration